Please review the requirements below before you fill out an application. INN holds itself and all its members to these standards.

 - Any donor organization that does not disclose the source of its funding.

 After that discussion, INN will vote on whether the applicant or existing member still qualifies for membership.

 - Create, publish and produce nonpartisan information and news.
+To qualify for membership, members should demonstrate the capacity to regularly publish original reporting of high quality that is investigative or public service by nature.
 Nonpartisan means the member is engaged in investigative and/or public interest news reporting that is not based upon, influenced by or supportive of the interests or policies of any single political party or political viewpoint or any single religion or religious viewpoint.